Cyb3rC3lt/Cyb3rC3lt.github.io/_posts/2021-12-01-ics-hacking.md

 ---
 layout: post
-title: "Write a Post"
+title: "ICS Hacking"
 date: 2021-06-31
-categories: jekyll blogging
+categories: News
 ---

 The goal of this article is to add some extra info